 State Aid is comprised of revenue paid to the City net of state assessments, or charges, the City is required to pay to the state.

 State Aid and Assessments

-- Other categories, including State Owned Land and Veterans Benefits, are decreasing by $3.1 million in FY21
+- Other categories, including State Owned Land and Veterans Benefits- $6.4 million

 Assessments are budgeted to increase by $20.4 million, or 6.6%, and include: